doug-stewart/Symphony-WMD-Editor/readme.txt

 WMD Editor
 -------------------------------------------------------------------------------

-Version: 1.0.3
+Version: 1.0.4
 Author: Doug Stewart <doug@designbyadmiral.com>
-Build Date: 23 May 2010
+Build Date: 07 August 2010
-Requirements: Symphony 2
+Requirements: Symphony 2, Markdown Extension

 Installation
 -------------------------------------------------------------------------------

-1. Upload the 'wmdeditor' folder in this archive to your Symphony 'extensions' folder.
+1. Upload the 'Symphony-WMD-Editor' folder in this archive to your Symphony 'extensions' folder.

 2. Enable it by selecting the "WMD Editor", choose Enable from the